juanfont/headscale/README.md

 ### Requirements

-To contribute to headscale you would need the lastest version of [Go](https://golang.org) and [Buf](https://buf.build)(Protobuf generator).
+To contribute to headscale you would need the latest version of [Go](https://golang.org) and [Buf](https://buf.build)(Protobuf generator).

 We recommend using [Nix](https://nixos.org/) to setup a development environment.
 This can